intel/dffml/master/_sources/installation.rst.txt

 **Windows and MacOS are not officially supported yet**.
 Support varies by which plugins you install.
 We do not currently have a list of what is supported and what is not supported on those OSs.
+Most things should work.
+However, until we are testing for everything we won't declare them to be officially supported.
+Please create issues for any problems you encounter.

 First make sure you have the latest versions of ``pip``, ``setuptools``, and ``wheel``.
 Some ML libraries require them to be up-to-date.